Fact: Many of us spend more than we should on things like insurance, cable, telephone service, and utilities.

 - Can I get the product or service from another provider for less?

-And this is where my new book, 99 Painless Ways to Save Serious Money can help.
-I’ve listed tons of ideas and resources on how to attack just about every monthly bill one can have.
+This is where my book, 99 Painless Ways to Save Serious Money can help.
+I’ve listed tons of ideas and resources on how to attack just about every monthly bill out there.

 Step 2: Utilities

-What’s great about step 2 is that there are some really simple and inexpensive steps we can take to bring down our energy use.
+What’s great about this step is that you’ve got some simple, inexpensive options to conserve energy.
 I won’t go through all of them here (get the book!), but here are a few ideas:

 - Install a programmable thermostat: They are relatively inexpensive and easy to install.
-According to Energy Star, a programmable thermostat can shave 20% of your heating and cooling bills.
+According to Energy Star, a programmable thermostat can save 20% off your heating and cooling bills.

 - Replace incandescent bulbs with CFLs: They last longer, which means you’ll replace bulbs less often.
-And the consume a lot less energy.
+And they consume a lot less energy.

 These are just some of the ideas you’ll find in 99 Painless Ways.
-With a little effort and relatively small investment, we can bring down our energy costs.
+With a little effort and relatively small investment, you can bring down your energy costs.

 Step 3: Shop Smarter

-- finding the cheapest gasoline in your area is a snap on the Internet
+- finding the cheapest gasoline in your area is a snap with apps?

-- if you don’t have prescription drug insurance, there is a website that can help you get significant discounts
+- if you don’t have prescription drug insurance, one website can help you get significant discounts?